 Dear Parents/Carers,

 We hope you are all well.
-We are writing to you to provide an update regarding the new measures schools, which came into place in England on 5th November 2020.
+We are writing to you to provide an update regarding the new measures relating to Coronavirus and advice for schools, which came into place in England on 5th November 2020.

 We would like to thank you all for your continued support during this difficult time.
 Closing a school is not something anyone wants to do and this decision will always be a last resort.
 We continue to ensure that our priority is the safety of your child and the adults working at Croft.
 This includes making sure that there are adequate numbers of staff in place to support the learning and safety of all of our pupils.
 Thank you to everyone for supporting your child to access live lessons this week and for your continued messages of support, they are very much appreciated.